nubart/blog-en/_posts/2022-02-18-how-to-structure-audioguide.md

 layout: post
 comments: true
 published: true
-title:  "How to structure the content of an audio guide"
+title:  How to structure the content of an audio guide
-description: "Digital audio guides (apps or PWAs) offer so many possibilities for integrating multimedia elements that it has become essential to think about how to structure the content."
+description: Digital audio guides (apps or PWAs) offer so many possibilities for integrating multimedia elements that it has become essential to think about how to structure the content.
 slug: "how-to-structure-audioguide"
 date:   2022-02-18
 image: /images/structure-audioguide-title.jpg
 tags: [audio guides, structure, multimedia]
 langpath-es: /2022/02/17/como-crear-estructura-audioguia/
 langpath-de: /2020/02/22/struktur-audioguide/
+featured: true
 ---

 With traditional audio guide devices you don’t have to worry much about the structure of the content: usually visitors type the number of an exhibit on the device's keypad and receive the corresponding audio explanation.